Visit the institution website for COVID‑19 updates

 Months of entry

 Durham University has many researchers tackling the challenge of ensuring sustainability and resilience of the infrastructure that underpins our society and economy.
-This sustainable infrastructure will form the topic of many of the substantial projects that student will undertake and Durham students are uniquely placed to take advantage of a broad range of expertise in a general engineering department.
+This sustainable infrastructure will form the topic of many of the substantial projects that you will undertake and you are uniquely placed to take advantage of a broad range of expertise in a general engineering department.

 Qualification, course duration and attendance options